PaperTriangle/Sonic-3-AIR-Mods/README.md

 A small mod that allows Sonic to hold a Drop Dash while bouncing off of more objects

 ## Don't Stop My Glide
-A Small mod that allows Knuckles to stay in a glide while breaking Rocks / Walls.
+A small mod that allows Knuckles to stay in a glide while breaking Rocks / Walls.

+## Imma Let You Finish
+Forces the characters to stop fidgeting and let the act end.

 ## Better Snow
 I like how the clouds in SSZ are transparent, and it bugs me that the snow that falls during the ICZ bosses flickers.